-“I’m watching you,” the voice said down the phone.
+“I’m watching you,” the voice came down the phone.

 “Where are you?”
 I asked, pulling into the car park.

 “Drive straight on until you see a yellow Smart Car.
 I’m just past it on the right.”

 “Who in their right mind drives around in a yellow Smart Car?”

 “Who’s Banana Man?”

 “I don’t know.
 You put me on the spot.”